 Many cross-channel steps can appear perfectly legitimate.
 But to cite just one voice channel as an example, 60% of calls confirmed to be fraudulent were information gathering efforts by criminals intending to commit the actual attacks in online channels.

 Here’s how it might work.
-A criminal might socially engineer a call center rep to gather information, take over an account, or access a victim’s email.
+A criminal might socially engineer a contact center rep to gather information, take over an account, or access a victim’s email.
 No money is taken then, but the stolen information or account takeover can be used to steal funds elsewhere, such as a bank.

 Fraudsters know more than you think.

 The answers to KBA (Knowledge-Based Authentication) questions used to be reasonably private and secure.
 Not anymore.
 Thanks to the dark web, the probability that your answers are there for the taking is extremely high.
-And while many organizations remain committed to KBA questions out of habit, fraudsters have come up with ever more sophisticated ways to convince call center agents to ask only the questions for which they have the answers.
+And while many organizations remain committed to KBA questions out of habit, fraudsters have come up with ever more sophisticated ways to convince contact center agents to ask only the questions for which they have the answers.

 You do a lot.
 Your attackers do more.